-20-piece miniature drill set in plastic dispenser with one each of high speed twist drills in wire gauge measured in metric sizes 0.3mm – 1.6mm.
-Drill soft metals, wood, plastics and acrylics for jewelery, bead making, model making RC/plane/boat/train.
+20-pc Metric High Speed Twist Drill Set comes in plastic dispenser with one of each high-speed twist drills in wire gauge.
+Set is measured in metric sizes 0.3mm – 1.6mm.
+Drill soft metals, wood, plastics and acrylics for jewelry, bead making, model making RC/plane/boat/train.

 Drill sizes in millimeters include: 0.3, 0.35, 0.4, 0.45, 0.5, 0.55, 0.6, 0.65, 0.7, 0.75, 0.8, 0.85, 0.9, 0.95, 1.0, 1.2, 1.3, 1.4, 1.5, and 1.6.